Andrew van der Bijl: Later life

 After the fall of Communism in Europe, van der Bijl shifted his focus to the Middle East and worked to strengthen the church in the Muslim world, having visited Lebanon several times in the 1970s.
 In the 1990s, van der Bijl again travelled several times more to the Middle East.
 In his book Light Force, he tells of Arab and Lebanese churches in Lebanon, Israel and Israeli-occupied areas expressing great delight at the mere visit of a fellow Christian from abroad since they felt that the church in the Western world at large was mostly ignoring them.
 In similar fashion, van der Bijl and a companion, Al Janssen, visited Hamas and PLO leaders, including Ahmed Yassin and Yasser Arafat.
 Arafat granted van de Bijl permission to open a Christian book store in the Gaza Strip.
 During the trip, van der Bijl also spoke about Christianity at the Islamic University of Gaza.
 Later visits also included trips to Pakistan in the 2010s, where van der Bijl attempted to meet with members of the Taliban.
 Van der Bijl criticized the US invasion of Afghanistan in 2001 and the 2003 invasion of Iraq, stating that American evangelical Christians were too supportive of these wars.
 He also criticized the killing of Osama bin Laden, having previously prayed for him, and called the operation "murder".

 Van der Bijl's tenth book, Secret Believers: What Happens When Muslims Believe in Christ, was released in 2007.

-Van der Bijl died at age 94 on 27 September 2022; he had been married for 59 years to his wife, Corry (1931–2018).
+Van der Bijl died at age 94 on 27 September 2022; he had been married for 59 years to his wife, Corry (who lived 1931–2018).
 They had continued to live in Holland and were survived by five children and 11 grandchildren.
 At the time of his death, Open Doors was active in over 60 countries.
-The ministry yearly distributes 300,000 Bibles and 1.5 million Christian books and materials.
+The ministry distributes 300,000 Bibles and 1.5 million Christian books and materials annually.
 The group is active in providing relief, aid, community development, and trauma counseling, while advocating for persecuted Christians around the globe.